rnand/lambda-ml/index.md

  I'll let Carl Sagan explain that:

  <div style="background-color:#d2e1c8; border: thin solid black;padding: 8px">
-" The Cosmos is all that is or ever was or ever will be.
+<p>" The Cosmos is all that is or ever was or ever will be.

 Our contemplations of the Cosmos stirs - there is a tingling in the spine, a catch in the voice, a faint sensation, as if a